Another-User-Dev/1st-milestone-project/README.md

 </tbody>
 </table>

 The Hamburger bar worked as expected during the testing of the mobile version of the website.
-The links above are evidence of an Hamburger navigation working as intended.
+The tested links above are evidence of an Hamburger navigation working as intended.

+Hover animations worked as expected.
+Transisitioning from a ink blue background/white fonts to a black background / pink colour fonts.

+Chrome tool was used to test the website's responsiveness on various device from 280px width to 5000px

 ### Contact forms